akshysatish/akshysatish.github.io/_projects/2024-11-08-dqn-battlecity.md

 Tools and Libraries used: gym, retro, torch, pickle, Open AI Gym wrappers , Retro game integration, Retro API

 Find code here: <https://github.com/akshysatish/DQN-BattleCityNes>
-This problem is widely applicable to a lot of organizations that can use this data to decide on how to best manage the incoming disaster.

-Find code here: Github Repository-EarthquakePredictions